Texas Biomed Discovery & Learning Initiative

 All applicants must be eligible to work in the United States.
 Texas Biomedical Research Institute is not able to sponsor work visas for our summer internship programs.
 If selected for a summer internship, applicants must be able to show proof of U.S citizenship or proof of eligibility to work in the United States.

-Summer internship applicants must be currently enrolled in an accredited United States University and have completed their first year toward a bachelor’s degree or first year of a professional degree.
-Individuals who already have a degree and are not currently enrolled in a program are not eligible for the internship program.
+Summer internship applicants must be currently enrolled in an accredited United States University and have completed their first year toward a bachelorโ€™s degree or first year of a professional degree.
+Individuals who are not currently enrolled in school and are not returning to school in the Fall of 2026 are not eligible for these programs.

 To align with Texas Biomed policy, all interns must pass required background checks, medical screening, and a drug test prior as part of the on-boarding process prior to entering labs.
 Interns will be required to follow all Texas Biomed safety policies wearing appropriate PPE as required.